 On September 4th, Jan, Carmen Sharon, Heidi and I hung an exhibit of art from members of our group Fiber Art Fusion.
 The Exhibit Opening Reception was September 6th and about 100 people came.
 We had tons of food and a photographer!
-It was very exciting.
-To see your work hanging in a gallery is very rewarding.
-To see other people looking at your work is exhilarating.
-The curator told me today that there was very heavy traffic through the exhibit.
-Many people came specifically to see it and it was very well received.

 I especially like hearing the comments about the work being judged.
 First, lest you think I remember anything about your quilt, I don't.
 It all blurs together by the end.
 I can't even tell you what they said about mine!
 But in general there is a consistent base of comments.
 And in the one area most of us rush through -- finishing.
 That means bindings.
 For goodness sake, make nice bindings.
 Practice if you are not good at it.
 And one other comment of interest is on the pillowcase method of finishing.
 If you are entering a traditional show, then you need to quilt your piece so the quilting lines can be seen from the back.
 And don't forget to trim loose threads and pick all the animal hair off your quilt.
 These are basic things which many overlook.